aspic2/ZombieScript/README.md

 Tool for Google's DFP API.
 Returns Line Item info from a provided list of LIDs.

-Natively in DFP, it is difficult to get Line Item info unless the lines in question have a common grouping (same advertiser, same order).
+Natively in DFP, it is difficult to get Line Item info unless the lines in question have a common grouping (e.g., same advertiser, same order, etc.).
 This application allows you to search for a list of unrelated line items and return information about them in a spreadsheet.

 The name comes from the Zombie Report, a monthly report that my ad serving team completes.